Specialist Experience and Skills

 My Tutoring Sessions: My tutoring sessions are bespoke and centred around the needs of the learner – I do not believe in a ‘one size fits all’ approach.
 However, in general, my sessions will incorporate a variety of teaching and learning styles to keep the learner engaged and focussed.
 They will inevitably include something visual, some speaking, listening or audio, something kinaesthetic or practical – often moving from the concrete to the abstract concept.
 I like to provide fun, multi-sensory activities in a structured environment; these often include movement breaks, as required.
 I usually break learning objectives down into smaller ‘bite size’ pieces so that the learner can really master what they are trying to understand and sessions are also broken down so that the learner knows what we are trying to achieve and gain a sense of control on the session.
 What is covered in the session is entirely based on the learner’s needs, prior knowledge, experience and their targets.
 Although English and Mathematics are often prioritised, I am also able to support children with skills to enhance their ability to access these subjects such as: social and emotional support, emotional literacy, handwriting and general presentation, study skills, improved speed at completing tasks (time management), organising thoughts and converting them into written prose, quick recall of number facts and bonds, confidence and self-esteem.
 Parental feedback is key and I share any new strategies taught so that these can be used consistently at home, if beneficial.

-My Specialist Experience Providing Fun and Engaging Sessions; Helping Children to Engage in Their Learning: It is my belief that a positive, secure relationship with the child is essential for successful tuition.
+My Specialist Experience Providing Fun and Engaging Sessions; Helping Children to Engage in Their Learning and Developing Trust and Rapport: It is my belief that a positive, secure relationship with the child is essential for successful tuition.
 I work to get to know each child at their own pace, encouraging them to share their interests and passions with me and I observe their specific learning style so that I can plan sessions that are fun and engaging using their interests as a theme, where possible, and using the best teaching and learning techniques to engage them.
 It is my aim to ensure all children see learning as fun and not a chore.
 As a highly qualified and experienced teacher, I ensure all sessions are engaging and that they cover a range of different activities so that engagement is high and learning is successful.
 I keep sessions pacey and explain what we are doing and why.
 I include 'Brain Breaks' as needed to ensure that the child can move away and then re-engage with the learning and I encourage children to use the strategies that work for them at school to support their engagement in the classroom.

 My Specialist Experience Teaching Children English including Reading, Writing, Spelling and Phonics: When training to become a teacher, I specialised in the teaching of English and Early Years Development.
 A lot of my research centred around the pedagogy of reading and writing; specifically Phonics.
 I spent some time working with Early Years and trained in teaching the Read, Write, Inc. Programme which includes learning ‘sight’ and ‘high frequency’ words.
 I have spent years successfully teaching Phonics in EYFS, Y1, Y2 and intervention phonics for KS2.
 I use a multi-sensory and fun approach to phonics with use of colour, interactive sessions, hands on learning, visual cues and pictorial support to help children learn and benefit from phonetical knowledge so that they can learn to read, spell and write with confidence which will, in turn, help them to access the rest of the curriculum and beyond.